nicolo-tellini/sppComp/README.md

 ## How to run:

 - sppComp.sh
-1) Edit the variable on the top of the file dedicated to the user.
+1) Edit the variables on the top of the file dedicated to the user.
   ```sh
   #!/bin/bash